 These are all issues that can arise when a contractor decides to file a GAO protest that challenges the set-aside decision.
 Generally, the contracting officer should not make the set-aside decision based upon a responsibility determination.
 Instead, the decision should be made on whether there is a reasonable expectation of receiving acceptably priced offers from small business concerns that are capable of performing the contract.
 See Ceradyne, Inc., B-402281, Feb.
 17, 2010, 2010 CPD ¶ 70 at 4.

-Tip for Challenging the Set-Aside Decision
+Tip for Challenging the Set-Aside Decision – what is a sources sought notice?

 To prevail, bid protest lawyers would have to prove that the contracting officer abused his or her discretion.
 Government contracting agencies have wide business judgment discretion and is sometimes hard to overcome.
 As a contractor, you should not preface your protest on whether the decision was a bad business decision.
 Instead, you would have to that the contracting officer had enough information and simply ignored it.
 See also KNAPP Logistics Automation, Inc., B-406303, Mar.
 23, 2012, 2012 CPD ¶ 137 at 2.